-Globulin is the name for a group of proteins that are soluble in salt solutions.
-They are made by the liver and the immune system and form a large proportion of blood serum protein.
+Globulins are a family of proteins which are not soluble in water but do dissolve in dilute salt solutions.
+Globulins are made by both the liver and the immune system and make up a large proportion of blood serum protein.

 Is your lifestyle impacting upon your liver?
 Check how well your liver is functioning with our comprehensive liver function test.

 Track & learn how to improve 16 of the most essential health markers that play a vital role in your wellbeing.

 Measure & track 20 key biomarkers including energy, fat, sugar, stress, inflammation and bone health.

 With over 45 biomarkers, this health check empowers you to gain a deep understanding about your inside health.